PolymerLabs/arcs/src/tools/vscode-language-client/README.md

 ## Requirements

-Requires a working & building arcs environment and a version of VsCode in your path named 'code'.
+Requires a working & building arcs environment and a version of VS Code in your path named 'code'.

 Use the following npm command to install a dev version of the extension.